Broadbalk Winter Wheat Experiment

 - Background: how the plots have been managed and modified over the years

-- Soils: information about soil sampling and analysis
+- Soils: information about the site, soil type, texture and soil weight

 - Diseases: information about the wheat root and stem diseases assessed